ruuddejong-altran/python-c-cpp/docs/example_3.md

 that will call the virtual method.

-To define the `do_operation` Python function, we include the following in the interface file:
+To define the `do_operation` Python function, we include the following in the interface file.
+This defines a class that is derived from `_OperatorFuncClass` with a redefined `operation_method`, creates an instance of that calss, and uses uses that instance as the third argument to the `_operation_wrapper` function.

 ```
 %pythoncode